 Steve is from the buffalo clan, is Anishinaabe/Saulteaux and a member of the Ebb and Flow First Nation from Manitoba.
 He is the co-founder, director and past president of the Firelight Group.
 Steve founded the annual Indigenous Mapping Workshop.

 Steve is an award-winning Anishinaabe professional and entrepreneur with expertise in mapping and geographic information sciences, business development, natural resources management, and project management.
 He has applied his expertise to lead traditional knowledge and use studies for numerous Indigenous groups affected by large-scale energy developments.
 Since 1998, Steve has mentored Indigenous practitioners, conducted risk assessments, built decision-support systems and monitoring tools, supported land claims, developed best practices, established consultation processes, facilitated community engagement and planning approaches, and supported negotiations between Indigenous communities, governments and industries.
 Steve is an international speaker and has presented at numerous conferences, university lectures and events.

-Steve is a board member of the West Coast Environmental Law Association, a board member of the Canadian Remote Sensing Society, a board member of the Canadian Urban Institute, an advisory board member of the Institute for Integrative Conservation at William & Mary, an advisor to the Metcalf Foundation, a moderator of the Open Forum on Participatory Geographic Information Systems and Technologies, and a trainer of the Google Earth Outreach Trainers Network.
+Steve is a board member of the Canadian Remote Sensing Society, a board member of the Canadian Urban Institute, an advisory board member of the Institute for Integrative Conservation at William & Mary, a moderator of the Open Forum on Participatory Geographic Information Systems and Technologies, and a trainer of the Google Earth Outreach Trainers Network.